ryqndev/learn-ryqn-dev/static/media/README.083d4784.md

 *fyi this next section is supposed to cause confusion*

-Ok cool but what if one of these posts has a new update?
+Ok cool! but what if one of these posts has a new update?
 Let's say the second post gets another like.
 Do we loop through everything again and regenerate the HTML?
 No, there could be hundreds of posts and rerendering everything will be expensive.
 So we have to create a mapping where you map every item in this array to an HTML element and when one of the posts has a data update, you update the corresponding HTML element, rather than the whole list.
 Ok but what if you add a comment?
 Then you need a 2-way mapping where once someone types a comment on a specific post on the website, it needs to map back to that piece of data, which then refreshes, and then goes back....

 I'm completely lost now. and that's the point.